-- A BLOWER Switch controls the blower speed - OFF / LOW / MEDIUM / HIGH - B Air Conditioning (A/C) Switch controls A/C system - OFF: A/C does not operate - ON: A/C operates with blower switch ON - C Outside Air Switch controls the air source - FRESH AIR: Starts booster fan and filtered outside air is drawn into cab - RECIRCULATE: Stops booster fan and cab air is recirculated - D-TEMPERATURE Control Dial controls cab temperature - Turning the dial clockwise increases temperature - Turning the dial counterclockwise decreases temperature
+A - BLOWER Switch controls the blower speed

+· OFF / LOW / MEDIUM / HIGH

+B - Air Conditioning (A/C) Switch controls A/C system

+- OFF: A/C does not operate - ON: A/C operates with blower switch ON

+C - Outside Air Switch controls the air source

+- FRESH AIR: Starts booster fan and filtered outside air is drawn into cab - RECIRCULATE: Stops booster fan and cab air is recirculated

+D - TEMPERATURE Control Dial controls cab temperature

+- Turning the dial clockwise increases temperature - Turning the dial counterclockwise decreases temperature

-To distribute the refrigerant oil throughout the A/C system, perform the following steps when starting the windrower after more than one week of storage:
+When starting the windrower after more than one week of storage, the refrigerant oil needs to be distributed through the A/C system.
+For instructions, refer to Air Conditioning (A/C) Compressor Coolant Cycling, page 159.

-- 1. Ensure heater shut-off valve at engine is OPEN.
-Refer to 3.10.1 Heater Shut-Off, page 55. - 2.
-Turn blower switch to the first position, turn temperature control switch to MAXIMUM heating, and A/C control to OFF. - 3.
-Start engine and operate at low idle until engine is warm. - 4.
-Click A/C switch from OFF to ON for 1 second, then back to OFF for 5 to 10 seconds.
-Repeat this step ten times.
+Figure 3.35: Climate Controls